WeareJH/config-gen/readme.md

 ## Loading additional bundles

-When you access `/__bs/loaders.json`, it will provide Javascript snippets that will allow the additional bundles to be loaded - exactly how you implement this part is up to you, however we will soon be providing a reference implementation that shows how to add/remove the additional bundles based on some admin flags.
+When you access `/__bs/loaders.json`, it will provide Javascript snippets that will allow the additional bundles to be loaded when needed - exactly how you implement this part is up to you, however we will soon be providing a reference implementation that shows how to add/remove the additional bundles based on some admin flags.

-For now though, an example should how to load `bundles/default` on every page, would look like this...

 ```html
 <script src="http://example.com/../requirejs/require.js"></script>